In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-Both Spectra pumps come at the top for those metrics with a screen that provides feedback on your setting, time, and more.
-You also don't need to cycle through the settings if you miss yours, you can go back instead.
-Plus, they will remember your setting for next time!
-The Baby Buddha is also a standout in out tests for ease of use.
-While its interface isn't our favorite, with lots of scrolling, it does have useful features users will enjoy, like a timer, carry bag, and a way to store pumped milk.
+Both Spectra pumps rank highly with a screen that provides feedback on your setting, time, and more.
+You also don't need to cycle through the settings if you bypass yours; you can go back instead.
+Plus, they remember your setting for next time!
+The Baby Buddha is also a standout for ease of use.
+While its interface isn't our favorite, with lots of scrolling, it does have useful features like a timer, carry bag, and a way to store pumped milk.

 breast pump - the baby buddha has a scroll-style interface, but at least it gives...